Dkpingi/Random_Forest_from_scratch/README.md

 # Random Forest from Scratch
 This project tries to recreate the random forest regressor model of sklearn as a programming exercise.
 The created model is then benchmarked together with the standard regressor from sklearn to see how succeessful the implementation was in comparison.
-As a final point, I want to analyze how sklearns implementation differs from mine and how that results in the benchmark differences.

 # Benchmarks

 # Datasets
-First we compare the base performance of both models with three datasets:
+First we compare the base performance of both models with three datasets from the sklearn library, namely the california housing market dataset, the diabetes dataset and the boston house price dataset:
 ![This is an image](figures/numDataset_vs_error.png)
 ![This is an image](figures/numDataset_vs_runtime.png)

+The sklearn implementation tends to have lower train and test errors, except for one small exception.
+Training times are similar for small datasets, but for the first dataset which is much larger my model is much slower.
+This is probably due to a lack of parallelization of my model.

 # Finetuning Parameters
 We test the behaviour of both the train and validation error as well as the runtime of the models given different model finetuning parameters, while keeping all else equal: